scalawithcats/scala-with-cats/src/pages/adt-interpreters/conclusions.md

 Our starting implementation technique is reification of the algebra's constructors and compositional methods as an algebraic data type.
 The interpreter is then a structural recursion over this ADT.
 We saw that the straightforward implementation is not stack-safe, and which caused us to introduction the idea of tail recursion and continuations.
-We reified continuations as functions, as saw that we can convert any program into continuation-passing style which has every method call in tail position.
+We reified continuations as functions, and saw that we can convert any program into continuation-passing style which has every method call in tail position.
-Due to Scala runtime limitations not all calls in tail position can be converted to a tail call, so we reified calls and returns these data structures to a recursive loop called a trampoline.
+Due to Scala runtime limitations not all calls in tail position can be converted to tail calls, so we reified calls and returns these data structures to a recursive loop called a trampoline.
 Underlying all these strategies in the concept of duality.
 We have seen a duality between functions and data, which we utilize in reification, and a duality between calling functions and returning data, which we use in continuations and trampolines.

-centered around reification and duality, which are the concepts underlying continuation-passing style and trampolines.

-seen techniques for buil

 Continuation-Passing Style, Defunctionalization, Accumulations, and Associativity https://www.cs.ox.ac.uk/jeremy.gibbons/publications/continued.pdf